koopjs/koopjs.github.io/docs/setup.md

+# Setup

-# Setting up a development environment for Koop
+> Setting up a development environment for Koop

 All you need to have installed before Koop will run is a [Node.js](https://nodejs.org/) environment and an internet connection.
-We recommend using `0.10` until the [Node.js Foundation](https://www.joyent.com/blog/introducing-the-nodejs-foundation) stabilizes differences between `0.12` and `iojs`.
+We recommend using version `0.10` until the [Node.js Foundation](https://www.joyent.com/blog/introducing-the-nodejs-foundation) stabilizes differences between `0.12` and `iojs`.

 ## Required